sandeshshrestha/zipSeries/README.rst

 	  -C , --target-config   read target config from file --target-save-file     restore from OS/400 savfile stored locally all --source-* options will ignored
+	  --target-restore-cmd   command to run when object(s) / library is restored on target machine

 	options:
 	  -v, --verbose          be more verbose/talkative during the operation --version              output version information and exit
 	  --help                 show this help message and exit

 Install
 =======